 An Unexpected Beautiful Moment

-First, I would just like to say a few things about Candace and what she meant to me.
+Before I write about the book, Dispelling the Clouds, I would like to say a few things about Candace and what she meant to me.

 Candace imprinted on my soul.
 Time before there was tragedy, I was one of many kids as you describe, who she engaged, on her own initiative to lead, to play with, to pay attention to and love.
 When you are a younger girl, winning the attention of an older girl is akin to winning the lottery.
 There is no greater achievement at that stage of life.
 Candace accepted this misfit with ease, integrity and without any positioning or arrogance.
 It was natural to her and she seemed indifferent to our differences.

 As an adopted, mixed race kid in the late 70s and 80s, who was racially discriminated against, sometimes violently, moved to different several schools in various countries with an accent; everything I did was about trying to fit in.
 The weekend we went to camp, the trepidation I had dissipated the instant I was introduced to Candace.
 Her genuine acceptance of me without a second thought was so off putting that I think I didn’t speak for hours.
 I just followed her around in wonder.
 Plus, she had the inside track at camp which involved access to the tuck shop.